-More than 50% of your patients are affected by genetic mutations in the methylation pathway.1 Standard MTHFR genotyping only evaluates folic acid metabolism.
+More than 50% of your patients are affected by genetic variations in the methylation pathway.1 Standard MTHFR genotyping only evaluates folic acid metabolism.
 The MethylDetox Profile makes it easy to understand the complicated methylation process by giving comprehensive insights into the functional status of the methylation pathway.

 The MethylDetox Profile includes genetic markers involved in methylation and homocysteine metabolism provided in a detailed lab report with personalized commentary.
 Additionally, continued homocysteine testing enables easy monitoring of patient progress.

-Genetic variations in this pathway are associated with elevated homocysteine levels, impaired methylation processes and limited detoxification capacity.
+Genetic variations in this pathway are associated with elevated homocysteine levels, impaired methylation processes, and limited detoxification capacity.
 1, 3 As a result, these SNPs (single nucleotide polymorphisms) may contribute to accelerated aging, certain chronic diseases like cardiovascular disease and neurodegenerative disorders, impaired gene-regulation, poor drug clearance, and impaired neurotransmitter metabolism.
 1, 3-21Get Starter Test Kit

 Methionine and homocysteine metabolism are areas of active scientific and medical investigation.
 In addition to the MTHFR gene, specific SNPs in other genes also affect individual methylation capacity and homocysteine levels.
 1-3